This blog may contain affiliate links. Read our disclosure policy for more info.

 Is Solo Travel in Cancun Safe?

 Cancun draws the most tourists in Mexico, naturally making it a hotspot for solo travel.
-If you’re a newbie, it’s the perfect place to dip your feet into the world of solo traveling.
+If you’re a newbie, it’s the perfect place to dip your feet into the world of solo travel.
 One of the major perks is that many solo travelers end up here, so it’s super easy to make friends and connect with others!

 But of course, all travel comes with caveats, and you do have to watch out for yourself while traveling alone.